-The Association of professional healthcare analysts (aka AphA) is an NHS organisation raising the profile of healthcare analysts and providing a professional support network via an online membership.
-They were finding their website particularly difficult to use and understand both from a membership and usability point of view.
+The Association of professional healthcare analysts (aka AphA) are an NHS organisation raising the profile of healthcare analysts and providing a professional support network via an online membership.
+They were finding their website particularly difficult to use and understand, both from a membership and usability point of view.
 Information was getting lost and users weren’t sure where to look for events or to get their membership benefits.
 I worked with AphA to reshape their membership site and knowledge base with various new areas and tools.

 Planning, Design and Development

 We reviewed the current site and identified what users were finding difficult and what stakeholders and board members wanted to see and prioritise.
 This lead to developing a whole new site structure that put membership at the forefront and collated and reorganised their current areas in order to make them easier to navigate.